-The U.S. Department of Labor's Bureau of Labor Statistics reported a preliminary unemployment rate of 5.2 percent in the Detroit-Dearborn-Livonia labor market for October 2017, the most recent month for which statistics are available.
+The U.S. Department of Labor's Bureau of Labor Statistics reported a preliminary unemployment rate of 3.4 percent in the Ann Arbor labor market and 5.2 percent in the Detroit-Dearborn-Livonia labor market for October 2017, the most recent month for which statistics are available.
 The state rate was 4.5 percent and the national rate was 4.1 percent.